Collaborative Team Practice (CTP) is an innovative new way of resolving separation and divorce issues without going to court.

 - In a CTP negotiation, both parties’ lawyers facilitate constructive communication.
 They provide legal advice outlining the range of outcomes at court and ensure a legally binding agreement is produced.

-- Before negotiations begin, both parties and their lawyers must sign a “Participation Agreement” that commits them to reaching a settlement without going to court.
+- Before negotiations begin, both parties and their lawyers must sign a “Participation Agreement” that commits them to reach a settlement without going to court.
 The agreement also requires both parties to provide full and honest disclosure of all financial and relevant information.

 - If you or your spouse decides to withdraw or one of the professionals discovers withheld information, the case is terminated.
 No other lawyer from the same firm can represent the client.
 This provides a very strong incentive for both parties to negotiate in good faith.